It's not unusual, as a Christian single woman, to become annoyed with the questions about your marital

-status.
-Here are a few tips to help you:
+Here are my tips to help you cope:

-happily married to a man she’s known less than an hour plus all of their drama is solved within the movie’s
+happily married to a man she’s known for less than a day plus all of their drama is solved within an hour or two!

 After watching the movie, you have mixed emotions.
 You enjoyed the movie, but now you’re feeling as if you are the only person on the

-planet without a mate!
+planet without a wedding ring!
 You don’t see how you can make it through another day

 (or at least this holiday season) being single.
 If God really cared about you, why hasn’t He